DioNanos/nexuscli/README.md

   <img src=".github/header/header.png" width="900" />
 </p>

 ---

 ## Overview

-NexusCLI is a lightweight AI cockpit (Termux-first) to orchestrate Claude Code, Codex CLI, and Gemini CLI from the web/terminal, with live interrupt and native session resume.
+NexusCLI is a lightweight, Termux-first AI cockpit to orchestrate Claude Code, Codex CLI, and Gemini CLI from a single web/terminal UI.
+It supports live interrupts, native session resume, and voice input with HTTPS auto-setup for remote devices.

 ---